 7. Laterine

-Laterite is a building stone, but it must be plastered on the outside.
+Laterite is a building stone that must be plastered on the outside.
 It has a high iron oxide content and may be easily cut into blocks.

 Laterite comes in soft and hard variants, and its compressive strength ranges from 1.9 to 2.3 MPa, with seasoning increasing its strength.